Lent: Deconstructing into Wholeness

 Now may the grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us and abide in us, forevermore.

-Notes: Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
-Lent comes from the Anglo Saxon word lencten, which means “spring.”
-The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.
+* Notes: Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
+Lent comes from the Anglo-Saxon word lencten, which means “spring.”
+The forty days represent the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.